 An independent second opinion before you sign.

-You have been offered a private real estate deal, a fund, private credit, a project abroad or another non-traded investment.
-Before you wire the money, get an independent professional read on the structure, the fees, the liquidity, the leverage and the questions you have to ask.
+You have been offered a private deal: real estate, a fund, private credit or a project abroad.
+Before you wire the money, get an independent read on the structure, fees, liquidity, risks and the questions to ask.

 What we examine